ultral/ultral.github.io/it/aac-en.md

 Before we start, I would like to clarify **what is the infrastructure?**.
 First of all, we should realize how it appears.
 From my point of view, those processes are pretty similar to each other.
 So, let's take a look onto the infrastructure for out of the box software for the immense enterprise.

 1. **Coincidence** *There was an application.
-The application did not appear from anywhere, it was developed by particular people.
+The application did not appear from anywhere.
+It was developed by particular people.
 Those people had to deploy or run the application somewhere.
 In our case, somebody sent an email about 10-15 years ago.
 It was requested to mount servers into racks.
 It was the beginning of fragile agreements.* In your case, it might request via telegram, WhatsApp or by phone call.
 The key thing is that somebody makes mispredicted request to do something.
 2. **Agreements** *Time was ticking, thick stream of requests via Jira, emails became waterflow of chaotic requests to create clients like environments.* But sometimes you can hear something like: if you want to install server faster please write on Monday because we visit server room on Tuesday only.
 In other words, people try to optimize the process somehow. **Agreements** are appearing.
 3. **Workflow** As a result, you have a formalized process.
 If you want to have a new environment: please create a task in Jira, fill the form and wait 7 days, the next available infrastructure engineer will create your environment.